 Based on the 1999 route, the Vaheri-Himos now extended further onto the Himos skiing center through roads used on the 1991 stage, ending with a run through the roads of the twin-car track and service roads of the skiing center.
 This way it was like a cross between a classic forest stage and a modern super special.
 Rally Finland has had a couple of stages like this, but Torsby in Sweden, Panzerplatte in Germany and Coiluna – Loelle in Sardinia are good examples from other rallies.

-In 2003 stage was shortened not to include the traditional Vaheri roads at all, thus changing the name to merely Himos.
+In 2003 this stage was shortened not to include the traditional Vaheri roads at all, thus changing the name to merely Himos.
 Some forestry roads last driven in 1987 were used instead in the beginning, as well as extending the artificial section in the skiing center.

 For 2004 the beginning was cut even shorter and the finish made slightly longer.
 Here we can see Markko Märtin demonstrating the trickiness of the fast but narrow forest roads, multiple junctions and a super special ending.